 Our article continues below with additional information on how to customize a text box in Excel.

-How to Change the Appearance of a Text Box in Excel
+How to Change the Appearance Text Boxes in Excel

 If you wish to adjust the appearance of the text box, you can click the Format tab at the top of the window, under Drawing Tools.